15 of the Best Parks and Recreation Areas in Butte County

 Tucked away in the eastern corner of Butte County, the remote Sly Creek Recreation Area attracts campers, anglers, and flatwater boating enthusiasts.
 Visitors will enjoy a scenic drive through foothill communities and the Plumas National Forest to reach this remote location.

 With a prime location along the Feather River in Oroville, the 210-acre Riverbend Park is a perennial popular spot in the city.
-Taking advantage of its location along the river, the park offers a boat launch, fishing ponds, and waterside trails as well as a playground, multi-use sports fields, two 18-hole disc golf courses, and an adjoining dog park.
+Taking advantage of its location along the river, the park offers a boat launch, fishing ponds, waterside trails, and even a sandy beach as well as a playground, multi-use sports fields, two 18-hole disc golf courses, and an adjoining dog park.

 With large, beautifully green lawns; multiple playgrounds; pickleball, volleyball, and tennis courts; and softball, soccer, and multi-purpose sports fields, the Community Park offers something for everyone in the family.
 It’s an especially prime spot for kite flying on those perfectly breezy days—make sure to return to participate in the annual Chico Kite Day.